Wednesday, September 30, 2015

 Monster of Fertility Mae Pollitt (nee Flynn) and Her Brood of No-Necks

-I think Cat on a Hot Tin Roof is the very first Tennessee Williams film I ever saw.
+I think Cat on a Hot Tin Roof is the very first Tennessee Williams-based film I ever saw.
 Certainly, coming as I do from an extended family arguably as dysfunctional and just a shade more Machiavellian, it’s the first Tennessee Williams movie I actually “got.”
-Which is to say, at my young age.
-I was able to follow it.
-Not necessarily grasp with insight any of what the film had to say about things like, the duality of lyinghow people use lies to both protect and to harm; the crippling, self-destructiveness of guilt; the relativity of love and truth; and the indomitability of the self-preservation instinct, aka that cat staying on the tin roof as long it can.
+Which is to say, at my young age, I was able to follow what was going on without actually grasping any of its insights.
+Themes like the dual nature of lying—that it can be used to protect and harm; the useless self-destructiveness of guilt; the relativity of love and truth; and the indomitability of the self-preservation instinct (aka, that cat staying on the tin roof as long it can) were layers yet to be revealed to me.

 Like those shiny shells the surf leaves on the beach that require minimal effort to spot and pick up, the things that most entertained me about Cat on a Hot Tin Roof were primarily on its surface.
-I loved the setup: over the course of a long, hot summer day (I learned early that there's no such thing as winter in southern gothic), a family estranged and at odds is forced to interact and put on a good face on the occasion of Big Daddy's 65th birthday.
+For example, I loved the simplicity of the setup: over the course of one long, hot summer day (I learned early that there's no such thing as a winter in a Southern Gothic), members of an estranged and at odds family are forced to interact and put on a good face on the occasion of Big Daddy's 65th birthday.
 Possibly his last.

-Beautifully shot, well-cast, and finely acted, Cat on a Hot Tin Roof is a finger-lickin', family-size, southern-fried fracas with overlays of Freudian psychology.
-As often as not, the characters lie to each other with the same alacrity with which they lie to themselves, and when not repressing some deep, dark secret, are pressing forth some hidden agenda.
+Shot in a slick, glossy style, cast with appealing actors giving stirring performances, Cat on a Hot Tin Roof is an enjoyable finger-lickin', family-size, southern-fried fracas with overlays of Freudian psychology.
+As often as not, the characters lie to each other with the same alacrity with which they lie to themselves, and when not repressing some deep, dark secret, are usually pressing forth some hidden agenda.
 Resentments, revelations, and epiphanies flow as freely as the bourbon from Brick's bottomless booze bottle, while unsure southern accents clash musically in the background.
 It's great stuff that I've come to appreciate more as I've grown older.

 Mendacity Manor

-Unaware as I was at the time of the Production Code-mandated excision of all references to homosexuality from Williams’ original play, Cat on a Hot Tin Roof came across like every other overly-coy, repressed-yet-sex-obsessed '50s-era movie: it wouldn’t stop talking about what it couldn’t speak aloud.
-I thought the entire hubbub in the movie surrounded Brick's belief that Maggie slept with his football buddy, Skipper, a man that Brick, love-starved from Big Daddy's inattention, held up as a hero.
+I thought the entire hubbub in the movie surrounded Brick's belief that Maggie slept with his football buddy, Skipper, a man whom Brick, feeling unloved by Big Daddy, held up as a hero.
 That's it.
-I never picked up on any homosexual subtext beyond the fact that Paul Newman was impossibly gorgeous.
-A sizable chunk of my early memories of watching Cat on a Hot Tin Roof on TV are scene after scene of characters proffering endless variations on: “Don’t say it, Maggie!”; “I’m gonna talk about it!”; “Tell him!
-Go on, tell him the truth!”; "It’s got to be told!”; "First, you've got to tell me!"
+I never picked up on any gay subtext beyond the fact that Paul Newman was impossibly gorgeous, but I did find all that evasive dialogue maddening.
+A sizable chunk of my early memories of watching Cat on a Hot Tin Roof on TV is scene after scene of characters proffering endless variations on: “Don’t say it, Maggie!”, “I’m gonna talk about it!”, “Tell him!
+Go on, tell him the truth!”, "It’s got to be told!”, "First, you've got to tell me!"

 Yeesh!
 Just say it already!